wiseman-timelord/GoldWeekly-Indicator/README.md

 ### Features
 The current detail of features is...
 - GoldWeekly-Advisor - In Progress.
 Supposedly as an EA able to display multiple indicators, and combine signals with graphic.
-- GoldWeekly-Indicator - Simpler Display Text and the 3 Smma (Indicators are limited to 1 type of Indicator each).
+- GoldWeekly-Indicator - 3 Clear Smma, and Text Objects with, window position and font size.
-- GoldWeekly-TextOnly - Now featuring Text Objects, with, window position and font size.
+- GoldWeekly-TextOnly - Text Objects with, window position and font size.
 Here is only concise detail of useful info.

 ### Preview
-- Indicator version; Limited to 3 Smma and Display Text due to Mt5...
+- Indicator version - 3 Smma and Display Text...

 ![indicator preview](media/Indicator.png)

-- TextOnly version...
+- TextOnly version - Display Text Only...

 ![indicator preview](media/TextOnly.png)